mikkolehtisalo/morganfield/README.md

 systemctl enable morganfield
 ```

 The systemd service restarts automatically.
-You may want to edit */etc/systemd/system/morganfield.service* to include GOMAXPROCS environment value.
+Adding GOMAXPROCS should not be necessarily, the application attempts to set it automatically to runtime.NumCPU().

 SELinux
 -------